DjackSs/SDL2_pong/README.md

 ### Code

-* The project is pre-configured to compile with the GNU Compiler Collection
+* The project is pre-configured to compile with the GNU Compiler Collection for Windows (MinGW)
 * The [SDL2 Library](https://www.libsdl.org/) is needed

 #### Makefile